theninthsky/client-side-rendering/README.md

 It goes without saying that the slower the connection is, the more severe this issue becomes.

 It is impossible for this issue to occur in CSR apps, since the moment they render - JS has already been fully loaded.

+# Conclusion

+We saw that client-side rendering performance is on par and sometimes even better than SSR in terms of loading times.
+We also learned that using prerendering gives perfect SEO results, and that we don't even need to think about it once it is set up.

+The above takings lead to the conclusion that there is just no reason to use SSR, it would only add a lot of complexity to our project and degrade the developer experience.